Ace Austin: Singles competition and departure (2024–2025)

-New Japan Pro-Wrestling
+New Japan Pro-Wrestling (2022)

 On May 1, Austin was announced to compete in the 29th annual Best of the Super Juniors event held by New Japan Pro Wrestling, he competed in the A-Block and finished with a record of 5 wins and 4 losses, resulting in a total of 10 points, failing to advance to the finals.
 On the final day, Austin, Alex Zayne, El Lindaman and Wheeler Yuta defeated Robbie Eagles, Yoh, Clark Connors and Titán.
-Later, in the night Austin interrupted a tag team match, helping Bad Luck Fale, Chase Owens and El Phantasmo defeat the United Empire's, Jeff Cobb, Great-O-Khan and Aaron Henare and celebrated with them post-match, therefore joining the Bullet Club.
+Later, in the night Austin interrupted a tag team match, helping Bad Luck Fale, Chase Owens and El Phantasmo defeat the United Empire's Jeff Cobb, Great-O-Khan and Aaron Henare, and celebrated with them post-match, therefore joining the Bullet Club.

-Personal life
+All Elite Wrestling (2025–present)

-Austin is an avid skateboarder and trains in parkour.
+Austin made his All Elite Wrestling (AEW) debut on the August 16, 2025 episode of Collision, where he was defeated by Ricochet.
+After the match, AEW president Tony Khan confirmed that Austin had signed with the promotion.
+On the September 27 episode of Collision, Austin rejoined the Bullet Club as a member of the Bang Bang Gang.
+On another episode of AEW Collision he defeated Bryan Keith.